-The reason for this controversy is that amalgam is a mix of metals including 50 percent mercury, a liquid metal known to be a potent neurotoxin.
+The reason for this controversy is that amalgam is a mix of metals including 50 percent mercury, a liquid metal known to be highly toxic to nerve and brain tissue.
 The concern is that mercury can leach out of the fillings, leading to health problems.

 Amalgam fillings have a long track record, coming into common usage almost 200 years ago.
 The material was cheap, simple to use and strong enough not to break under chewing loads, so it gained widespread acceptance within dentistry.

 The health risks of amalgam have been repeatedly scrutinised by many of the world’s health authorities.
 Their conclusion, based on numerous large studies, is that mercury leakage from amalgam fillings does not pose a measurable health risk to adults or children over the age of six.
 So amalgam fillings are considered to be safe, cheap and effective, and therefore are still widely used in dentistry today (2021).

 From a clinical perspective, however, there are several lesser-known drawbacks to amalgam fillings:

 A major problem with amalgam fillings is that they significantly weaken the teeth they are in.
 The larger and older the filling, the weaker the tooth becomes.
 After years of wear, many amalgam-filled teeth develop deep structural cracks adjacent to the fillings.
 Every day, we see examples of amalgam fillings that have fractured teeth, and repairs often involve major care such as crowning and root canal treatment, or implant replacement if the tooth is unsavable.